Kat2800/Mojito/README.md

 # STILL UNDER DEVELOPMENT
-### Ehy!
-We are working hard on this project!
-So please if you can help us! 🫰
 ## No release and ISO or IMG file will be made before version 1.0.
 Using the code now may have bugs or incomplete pieces. 💿❌ If you want to install it without a iso file, go to "How to setup and install" section.

 # The Mojito Project by BlacKat